samspark345/office_app/Readme.txt

-This is an office tool for monitoring systems
+This is a command line interface office tool for monitoring systems